Cq8jx/VJU-Project/University Regulations/VNU/DHQGHN-QD-3626 Regulation on Undergraduate Training.md

         instruction);
     d)  Objectives, output standards, content, and teaching methods of the course;
-    d) Information on organization and teaching
+    e)  Information on the organisation and teaching schedule;
-        schedule;
-    e)  Learning materials;
+    f)  Learning materials;
-    f)  Regulations on assessment and evaluation;
+    g)  Regulations on assessment and evaluation;
-    g)  Other information (if any) as prescribed by the training unit managing the course or by Hanoi National University.
+    h)  Other information (if any) as prescribed by the training unit managing the course or by Vietnam National University, Hanoi.
 4. Question bank of the course
     a)  Each course has a question bank compiled by the course management unit, reviewed by the Faculty Science and Training